 (If, in the past, your relationship with child had been at all unpleasant, take the blame for it because it is probably your fault.
 If from the beginning, the child had known you want to help him or her always, that you are on the same side, that you are not planning to be a dictator but a caring mother who wanted to make her child happy with life, then the child would not be "testing" you now.
 Instead you would be having fun.)

 You will be glad.
 Have fun.
 Enjoy every minute with your child.
-It is definitely, 100 percent possible, but up to you, the parent, to make it happen.
+It is definitely possible and up to you, the parent, to make it happen!